spotify/dh-virtualenv/doc/usage.rst

 when it constructs the install path.

-To use an install suffix other than the package name, call the ``dh_virtualenv`` command using with the :option:`--install-suffix` command line option.
+To use an install suffix other than the package name, call the ``dh_virtualenv`` command using the :option:`--install-suffix` command line option.
 See Advanced Usage for further information on passing options.

 Simple usecase
 ==============